NLnetLabs/krill/doc/development/multi_user/diagnostics.md

 9. Start Krill.

+10. Open your browser and clear cookies and browser local storage relating to Krill and KeyCloak.

-10. Browse to https://localhost:3000/ to login to Krill.
+12. Browse to https://localhost:3000/ to login to Krill.
 Follow the HTTP flow in Wireshark.